Saint John's Co-Cathedral: Notable works of art

 Adjoining to the church is the St John's Co-Cathedral Museum containing art objects.
 Among the contents of the museum there are the Flemish Tapestries designed by Peter Paul Rubens, which were donated by Grand Master Ramon Perellos y Roccaful, paintings of Grand Masters Jean de la Cassière, Nicolas Cotoner and Manuel Pinto da Fonseca, and paintings which were formerly in the side chapels such as St. George killing the Dragon by Francesco Potenzano.

 Visiting

 St. John's Co-Cathedral is located in the centre of Valletta, and it is a short walk away from the bus terminus near City Gate.
 The main entrance of the cathedral is in St John's Square, but the visitors' entrance is from Great Siege Square in Republic Street, facing the Law Courts.

-The cathedral is open to the public from Mondays to Fridays between 10:30 and 14:30 (last admission at 14:00), and on Saturdays between 09:30 and 12:30 (last admission at 12:00).
-It is closed on Sundays and public holidays.
-As of October 2022, the entrance fee is €15 for adults, €12 for students or senior citizens, while children under the age of 12 enter free of charge when accompanied by an adult.
-This fee includes the provision of audio guides available in Maltese, English, Italian, French, German, Spanish, Japanese and Russian.

-People visiting the cathedral for Mass only do not have to pay the entrance fee.
+Fees are charged for visitors, but those visiting the cathedral for Mass only do not have to pay the entrance fee.